 TIPS & TRICKS HOW TO MAKE PIZZA PINWHEELS

-10. Bake at 375 degrees F for 25-30 minutes or until dough is golden.
+- Bake until golden.
 Each oven cooks differently, so when your cheese is ooey gooey and your dough is golden, then your Pizza Pinwheels are done.

 Want to try this Pizza Pinwheels Recipe?